privacyidea/privacyidea/doc/application_plugins/index.rst

 .. note:: At the moment using a desktop client with a one time password is not supported.

-**ownCloud 9.1 and Nextcloud 10** come with a new two factor framework.
+**ownCloud 9.1 and Nextcloud 10** come with a new two-factor framework.
 The new privacyIDEA ownCloud App allows you to add a second factor, that is centrally managed by privacyIDEA to the ownCloud or Nextcloud installation.